Roman Blood: Plot summary

 The year is 80 BC, and the dictator Sulla rules Rome.
-The young lawyer Cicero is defending Sextus Roscius, a man accused of murdering his own father.
-(The gruesome Roman punishment for patricide is described.)
-Cicero hires Gordianus the Finder to discover the truth of the matter.
+The young lawyer Cicero is defending Sextus Roscius, a man accused of murdering his own father who now faces the gruesome punishment for patricide.
+After famed advocate, Hortensius passes on the case, young Cicero hires Gordianus the Finder to discover the truth of the matter.
 We are introduced to Gordianus' slave, Bethesda, the mute boy Eco, and historical persons such as the plutocrat Marcus Licinius Crassus, the powerful freedman Lucius Cornelius Chrysogonus and Cicero's scribe Marcus Tullius Tiro.